 While there are definite advantages of consolidating your debts, there are also some possible drawbacks.
 A few of these include:

 - Loans can be hard to qualify for.
 Most debt consolidation loans are financed by banks.
-As a result, they usually require a good credit score and stable income.
-If you’re having trouble paying your bills on time or your credit cards are maxed out, chances are your credit score may not be high enough.
+As a result, they usually require a good credit score and a stable income.
+If you’re having trouble paying your bills on time or your credit cards are maxed out, chances are your credit score may not be high enough to qualify you for a consolidation loan.

 - Falling behind can cost you.
 Many people who consolidate their debts do so through a home equity loan.
-This can be risky because if you fall behind on your payments, you could lose your home as a result.
+That means that the financial institution from which you are borrowing, takes security on your home.
+A consolidation loan usually takes unsecured debt, and replaces it with debt secured on your assets.
+This can be risky because if you fall behind on your payments on a secured loan, the lender can take your home and any other assets that were used as security to secure that loan.

 - It may not solve the root of the problem.
 While paying off your debts with a consolidation loan may help you save money, it doesn’t address the reason you got into debt in the first place.
 For example, if you have a spending problem or you don’t know how to budget, you could find yourself with the same debt problems again in the future.